 ½ teaspoon salt

-1. Measure the oil and soya milk into a measuring jug and then add the garlic, mustard and salt.
+1. Measure the oil and soya milk into a measuring jug and then add the vinegar, mustard, garlic and salt.

 2. Using a stick blender, blend until smooth, about 30 seconds.